chowjiahui/CVAnalyzer/README.md

 ><em>"Right now, is where the suffering arises.
 Between the sound and the projection, between things-as-they-are and things as we-want-them-to-be.
 This is what the Buddha taught: to misperceive reality is to suffer."</em><br>
 > Yongey Mingyur Rinpoche, In Love with the World: A Monk's Journey Through the Bardos of Living and Dying

-Landing your dream job can feel heavy and the path is often unknown.
+This tool has an optimistic name, but the reality is, preparing for specific roles that speak to your heart can be a heavy process.
 It's challenging to:

 *   **Objectively assess** how well your current experience aligns with a specific job description.
 *   **Pinpoint the exact skills or experiences** you need to develop.